rust-lang/rfcs/text/3556-re-export-symbols.md

 The RFC author believes (but is not 100% sure) that languages and build systems where users might want this level of control often just require the user to instruct the system linker appropriately.
 This typically requires more knowledge of platform executable formats, but also permits much more fine control over final produced artifacts.

 For a number of reasons, Rust as a project has opted to avoid exposing too many platform intricacies, which sacrifices control in favor of more consistent cross-platform behavior.
+As a result, the author isn't sure of any good places to look for prior art.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions